 Many Minnesota parents are adjusting to working from home while having their children enrolled in distance learning.
 It’s tough to juggle attending Zoom meetings and keeping your kids focused.
-For parents who have children with both special and typical needs, the balancing act is particularly difficult.
+For parents who have children with disabilities and typical needs, the balancing act is particularly difficult.

-Here are some tips from Fraser mental health professionals, so parents can manage their time, while helping children with both special and typical needs do their schoolwork.
+Here are some tips from Fraser mental health professionals, so parents can manage their time, while helping children with disabilities and typical needs do their schoolwork.

 ‘Be kind to yourself’